 Title of Project FY 06 Report National Park Service Wildlife Disease Reporting Technical Assistance This project will provide the National Park Service with a Web-based platform for NPS units to report observations of wildlife disease or mortality.
 The platform will permit information to be entered and visualized by way of interactive text and geospatial interfaces and to be easily shared and integrated into other systems.
 NPS wildlife disease specialists and regional public health coordinators will be able to analyze these reports to gain better understanding of disease dynamics and emergence on NPS lands and to be enabled to more quickly respond to potential health threats.
 NPS managers will gain a useful tool to recognize the appearance of exotic microorganisms, institute effective management strategies and protect human health.
 In 2006 the project staff met with NPS Wildlife Health staff, developed an avian influenza reporting web application (HEDDS) as a prototype for the NPS application, and initiated a partner relationship with the Wildlife Conservation Society which will provide expanded capacities for development of NPS application.
 In 2007 the project will complete and test the application.
 Snowy Plovers at Point Reyes National Seashore: Unraveling the Mystery of Mercury Mercury concentrations in addled eggs from federally listed Snowy Plovers at Point Reyes National Seashore in northern California were found to be elevated relative to eggs from southern California.
 To understand potential vectors of mercury availability to Snowy Plovers and habitat cycling of mercury, this project collected invertebrate prey samples early and late in the Snowy Plover breeding season in 2006 at nesting sites, and from marine mammal carcasses that washed ashore at Point Reyes.
 Reference samples were collected at the Coal Oil Point Marine Reserve near Santa Barbara, California.
 Addled plover eggs also were collected for analyses.
 Preliminary results showed that mercury concentrations in marine species of invertebrates (e.g., amphipods, isopods) at Point Reyes were relatively uniform among the four sites sampled but that invertebrates collected from or around marine mammal carcasses had 2-4 times higher mercury levels.
-Point Reyes invertebrates had 7-10 times higher mercury concentrations than invertebrates collected from southern California.
+Point Reyes invertebrates collected from southern California.
 Moreover, the few addled eggs collected at Point Reyes in 2006 had higher concentrations of mercury than eggs collected in previous years.
 Notably, Point Reyes plover egg concentrations were several time higher than those detected in shorebird eggs from the more urbanized San Francisco Bay, emphasizing the importance of understanding potential impacts on Snowy Plovers at Pt.
 Reyes National Seashore.
 Studies planned for 2007 will determine the extent of mercury contamination at gradients away from Point Reyes, and replicate the 2006 sampling design.
-Developing a coral conservation strategy for the global warming era in the National Park of This project seeks to identify physical and biological factors that increase coral resilience to elevated seawater temperatures.
-The findings of the project will inform development of a coral conservation strategy in propagation for potential seawater warming.
+Developing a coral conservation strategy for the global warming era in the National Park of American Samoa This project seeks to identify physical and biological factors that increase coral resilience to elevated seawater temperatures.
+The findings of the project will inform development of a coral conservation strategy in preparation for potential seawater warming with future climate change in The National Park of American Samoa.
+The first part of the project was completed as planned in 2006 by conducting an experiment testing the effects of water motion on survival and growth of coral transplants and by collecting coral samples from 400 Pocillopora eydouxi coral colonies from various reef habitats in American Samoa.
+The samples will be used for an allozyme study to determine if colonies found in warm, shallow areas are genetically distinct from other colonies and thus likely adapted to the warmer seawater of these habitats.